Postgraduate tuition fees

-If you are looking for the tuition fee figures, you will find these in the 'Fees and scholarships' sections of individual postgraduate programmes.
-Alternatively, a full listing broken down by School is provided below.
+If you are looking for the tuition fee for your course, you will find these in the 'Fees and funding' tab of individual postgraduate programmes.

 Who pays tuition fees?

 How and when you pay tuition fees depends on where you’re from.

 If you are unsure which category you fall in to, you should complete a fee status enquiry form, which allows us to assess your fees.
 Tuition fees are higher for international students, and the form enables the University to assess whether you have a relevant connection to the UK that might positively influence your fee status.
 Guidance notes on applying for student support are available on the UKCISA website.

 Applicants resident in Scotland may apply for tuition fee support from the Students Awards Agency for Scotland (SAAS).
 A loan entitlement of £11,500 is available for all eligible one-year full-time postgraduate students.
 This comprises of a tuition fee loan of up to £7,000 and a non-income assessed living cost loan of £4,500.

 Part-time students undertaking a course over two years can apply for a tuition fee loan of up to £3,500 a year.